Robert Koren: Melbourne City

 On 3 August 2014, Robert Koren was announced as a marquee signing for Melbourne City in the A-League.
 After missing the first 10 games of the season with injury, on 20 December 2014 Koren made his debut in the Melbourne Derby, coming on as a substitute.
 On 30 December 2014, Koren scored a hat trick against Newcastle Jets in his first starting game.
 On 21 January 2016, he was released from his contract to pursue new opportunities.

+International career

+Koren made his debut for Slovenia in an April 2003 European Championship qualification match against Cyprus and earned a total of 61 caps, scoring 5 goals.
+At the 2010 FIFA World Cup, he scored the only goal in the match against Algeria, helping Slovenia to their first-ever major tournament victory.

 Personal life

 Koren is married and has two sons and a daughter, Nal, Tian and Nia Koren.